Nigeria: High cost of living bites hard – DW – 07/15/2024

 "What is basically wrong with the economy is that the managers of the economy themselves are not really having the economy at heart.
 Everybody that gets there struggles for his own and not the Nigerian people," Yado told DW.

-Yado sees the lack of investment in major infrastructure that could grow the economy and create jobs for the youth especially as a key factor in the deepening economic crisis.
+Yado sees a lack of investment in major infrastructure that could grow the economy and create jobs for youth as a key factor in the deepening economic crisis.

 "When they talk of borrowing, in fact how much [...] of this borrowing that they want to invest in the Nigerian infrastructure actually goes into investment in that infrastructure in Nigeria?" he asks.